lyleresnick/lyleresnick.github.io/_drafts/Routing in VIPER Architure.md

 ### The Router ViewController's Role

+The Router's ViewController initiates the Segues of its children by calling `performSegue(withIdentifier:` `sender:)`.

+In the example below, the Router ViewController is inherited from a NavigationController.

-The Router's ViewController initiates the Segues of its children.
-In the case of displaying the selected item, it transmits the `itemId` by capturing it in a closure.
+In the case of displaying the selected item, it transmits the `id` by capturing it in a closure, and then injecting the closure.

 ```swift
 private enum RootRouterSegue: String {